Skip to main content

 It is possible to configure HTTP API and management UI to use a different port or network interface, enable HTTPS and so on.

-While rarely needed, it is possible to configure multiple listeners (ports), e.g. to both enable HTTPS and retain support for clients that can only use HTTP (without TLS).
+While rarely needed, it is possible to configure multiple listeners (ports), for example to both enable HTTPS and retain support for clients that can only use HTTP (without TLS).

 Port